 A practice-led research project from Artist James Aldridge

-In naming this research project, it’s not so much that I am calling the river itself Queer, but my orientation towards it:
+In naming this research project, it’s not that I am calling rivers Queer, but my orientation towards them:

 ‘To queer something is to take a look at its foundations and question them…’

-I want to explore how we can alter our perceptions of and relationship to rivers, through dialogical, visual arts practice.
+I want to explore how we can alter our perceptions of and relationship to rivers and other wetland environments, through dialogical, visual arts practice.

 ‘Art that is grounded in listening and witnessing, that allows us to slow down, open up and accept our place within vast interconnected systems, can change our way of seeing the world…’